 Doctoral Candidates must prepare a written dissertation that is responsive to the research proposal.
 Any substantive deviations from the research proposal need to be approved by the supervisory committee in advance.
-The 3-papers option dissertation should include an introductory chapter, at least three chapters responsive to the study aims, and a conclusions chapter.
+The dissertation should include an introductory chapter, three chapters responsive to the study aims, and a conclusions chapter.
 The introductory chapter should describe the: